prof3ssorSt3v3/mad9011/docs/assignments/hybrid9.md

 - Find a well designed mobile app of your like, take screenshots of its onboarding process and main UI screens.
 - Recreate an interactive prototype in Adobe Xd.
 - Submit the URL created by using the sharing features: Share for Development.
-- Include your XD file and the URL for submission at the end of the class.
+- Include your XD file and the prototype URL for submission at the end of the class.
-- File naming example: *TomSmith-010-mobilelayout.xd* [fullname-section#-mobilelayout.xd]
+- File naming example: *TomSmith-mobilelayout.xd* [firstnameLastname-mobilelayout.xd]

 ## Submission